-With the bars closed, we’ve been limited to whatever craft beers they might still have at our local supermarket.
-As you can imagine, selection is limited, so I love the idea of getting Dad a subscription to Hops Collective.
-This way, he can choose his own favorite beverages of choice, from domestic to European, ciders to rare blends — even a mystery crate if he’s excited to try anything at all.
+With a subscription to Hops Collective, Dad can choose his own favorite beverages of choice, from domestic to European, ciders to rare blends — even a mystery crate if he’s excited to try anything at all.
 A great subscription gift for men who are true beer snobs.

 This is not an easy time to be a new parent — and don’t discount dads in that equation.
 If he’s already in the running for New Dad of the Year, the Rad Dad crate is such a thoughtful gift for his first Father’s Day.
 It’s includes a nice mix of gifts that he can play with the baby, but I love that it’s not a baby box, and includes plenty of goodies for Dad himself.
 Because let’s be honest, no dad wants a rattle for his Father’s Day gift, no matter how cute it is.